 Chair of Governors

-Ruth Easton has lived in West Wellow for 25 years and her daughter attended Wellow Primary School in the 1990s.
-She retired from full time teaching a couple of years ago after serving Hampshire County Council as a junior school teacher for 35 years.
+Ruth Easton has lived in West Wellow since 1993 and her daughter attended Wellow Primary School in the 1990s.
+She retired from full time teaching several years ago after serving Hampshire County Council as a junior school teacher for 35 years.
 The majority of her career was spent in upper key stage 2, so she has a strong understanding of the expectations for this age group.
 She is keen to see all children achieve their potential by engaging in an exciting and broad curriculum.
 Previously, Ruth has served as a staff governor for 8 years in a junior school near Totton.